After so many solo ascents, getting out there with my daughter and my friend gave me a much-needed second wind for the last phase of my journey.

 The way up to Carrigain is a straight shot up the Signal Ridge Trail.
 Running about 5 miles in length, it’s longer than plenty of single mountain ascents in the Whites, but easier on the legs than, say, Lafayette or Madison.
 This one is on my return-to list.

 Maybe it was because of the beautiful weather or maybe it was because I was finally getting to share a 4000-footer summit with a friend, but the view from Carrigain had me staring.
-I’d rank it in the top five summit views I experienced over the course of the yearlong journey.
+I’d rank it in the top five of summit views that I experienced over the course of the yearlong journey.

 Observation Deck on Mount Carrigain

-At the summit of Carrigain is a grand observation deck, which would be a cool place to sleep out on overnight.
-The thought occurred to me when I was standing on it, and I later read multiple accounts of people doing it.
-Hopefully, someday I’ll make it back to try it.
-This trip, combined with my recent climb up Monadnock with my daughter, gave me a much-needed boost of energy for the remaining hikes on the list.
-Much-needed because the biggest ones were ahead of me: an unbelievably long hike up Cabot that didn’t go as planned, the hardest climb I’ve ever had in New Hampshire over the Carter-Moriah Range, the Presidential Traverse in one day, and two separate efforts to Mount Isolation.
+This trip, combined with my recent climb up Monadnock with my daughter, gave me a much-needed boost of energy for the remaining hikes on the 4000-footer list.
+“Much-needed” because the biggest ones were still ahead: one unbelievably long hike up Cabot that didn’t go as planned, a one-day Presidential Traverse, another climb that turned out to be the hardest I’ve ever had in New Hampshire, and two separate attempts on Mount Isolation—proof that I was still capable of making mistakes.
 I had a long way to go.

 🧭 Ascent Details: Mount Carrigain (4,700′)